Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Sean E. Quinn - Cimpress NV

-So I think it also depends on which quarter, I think Q2 has different dynamics given the spike in volume.
-So the mix of product is a little bit different.
-I think, our aim, we don't give forward guidance on what gross profit or gross margin will be for the year.
+So I think it also depends on which quarter.
+I think Q2 has different dynamics given the spike in volume.
+So the mix of products is a little bit different.
+I think, our aim – we don't give forward guidance on what gross profit or gross margin will be for the year.
 What I would say is that we do expect that it will increase from here.
-The trajectory of that increase is something that I want to make sure that we prove out and see it happen, before we get more specific.
+The trajectory of that increase is something that I want to make sure that we prove out and see it happen before we get more specific.

 Robert S. Keane - Cimpress NV

-Robert speaking here, I would just add that we are agnostic between growing revenues faster at a higher – excuse me – at a lower gross margin which drives gross profit dollar growth, or driving a little bit slower revenue growth with a higher gross margin, and in the end matters to us, again as Trynka spoke to in the August Investor Day, is the gross cash flow after the cost of goods sold, payment processing and advertising (16:06) contribution.
-And so we are relatively indifferent to that and it's hard for us to predict which way a given component of that, like gross margin, will go because the teams are trying to optimize for the whole equation.
+Robert speaking here, I would just add that we are agnostic between growing revenues faster at a lower gross margin, which drives gross profit dollar growth, or driving a little bit slower revenue growth with a higher gross margin.
+What in the end matters to us, again as Trynka spoke to in the August Investor Day, is the gross cash flow after the cost of goods sold, payment processing and advertising what we call our contribution.
+And so, we are relatively indifferent to that.
+And it's hard for us to predict which way a given component of that, like gross margin, will go because the teams are trying to optimize for the whole equation.

 Sean E. Quinn - Cimpress NV

-We also, of course, with the restructuring that we talked about in the release last night and I mentioned in the opening remarks there will be cost savings attached to that.
-So when you look at, as Robert was alluding to, you look at the ultimate margin, we expect improvement from gross margin over time as we've talked about but also from continued reduction in OpEx from those savings.
+We also, of course, with the restructuring that we talked about in the release last night and I mentioned in the opening remarks, there will be cost savings attached to that.
+So when you look at, as Robert was alluding to, you look at the ultimate margin, we expect improvement from gross margin over time as we've talked about, but also from continued reduction in OpEx from those savings.

 Kevin Mark Steinke - Barrington Research Associates, Inc.

 Okay.
-And then you mentioned that shipping price reductions within Vistaprint this quarter actually had a slight benefit as is the benefits of those changes outweighed the revenue impact, profit impact.
-I mean can you just talk about what you're seeing there in terms of the benefits and how quickly that's happening and maybe specifically what you're seeing in the U.S.
+And then, you mentioned that shipping price reductions within Vistaprint this quarter actually had a slight benefit as the benefits of those changes outweighed the revenue impact, profit impact.
+I mean can you just talk about what you're seeing there in terms of the benefits, how quickly that's happening and maybe specifically what you're seeing in the U.S.?

 Sean E. Quinn - Cimpress NV

 Sure.
-So we continue to – I would say, the story is more of the same, Kevin.
+I would say, the story is more of the same, Kevin.
 We continue to see positive data there.
 We continue to see in our NPS tracking that dissatisfaction from shipping is going down and satisfaction going up which is, we believe, a leading indicator.
 We continue to see positive trends in both conversion and repeat rate as well.
-Now as we've talked about in the past, this one is – it's very difficult to track in a mutually exclusive way.
+Now, as we've talked about in the past, it's very difficult to track in a mutually exclusive way.
 And so, we've picked a few data points that we believe are good indicators of progress and give us continued confidence that we've done the right thing.
 And we continue to see the right data there consistent with what we've talked about over the last few quarters.

-You may recall that in Q1 of last year we were fully rolled out in some of our markets in the U.S. we were testing heavily and then we rolled out fully when we got to Q3 in the U.S. So in this Q1, we're of course fully rolled out.
+You may recall that in Q1 of last year we were fully rolled out in some of our markets.
+In the U.S., we were testing heavily and then we rolled out fully when we got to Q3 in the U.S. So in this Q1, we're of course fully rolled out.
 That means that impact slightly more but also getting some benefits from this as well.
 So the year-over-year impact slightly beneficial, it's small numbers, Kevin, but we continue to see positive data in terms of the changes that we've made which gave us confidence that it was the right thing to do.

 Meredith Burns - Cimpress NV